 An RV campground, open-year round, offers electric and water hook-ups and a dump station.
 Vehicle length limit is 30 feet.
 Reservations can be made for RV camping by calling (408) 355-2201

 .Tent group camping is available by reservation at the walk-in campground.
-Tent camping is closed from the third Saturday in October to the third Saturday in March.
+Tent camping is closed from the third Sunday in October, 2015, until the third Friday in March, 2016.

 to make a reservation - we highly encourage them!Camping